 “The Imaginary Library of Archbishop Theodore”

 According to Bede, Theodore of Tarsus, archbishop of Canterbury in 668-690, brought a collection of books to England on his arrival.
 None survived, although there are traces of what kind of manuscripts they may have been.
 But nine hundred years after Theodore, a later archbishop of Canterbury, Matthew Parker (1504-75), set himself the task of finding the lost library.
 He assembled a group of exotic manuscripts which he was convinced were the actual books of Theodore.
 He published an account of them in 1572.
 Parker was wrong—spectacularly wrong, in fact, for most of the books were of no antiquity whatsoever—but his search for Theodore’s library, and the way in which he allowed himself to be so deluded, reveal a great deal about Renaissance book collecting and the difficulties of dating manuscripts during the English Reformation.
-Presented January 25, 2002.
+This was the tenth History of the Book Lecture; presented on January 25, 2002.